Bill Eckfeld, conductor

 Les Krasnogor was about to retire from a 42-year medical practice and was looking forward to playing his clarinet again.
 He hadn’t played in slightly over 50 years.
 Fortunately he came upon the Really Terrible Orchestra of Westchester and was one of the first six musicians to join the group at its 3rd rehearsal back in the Spring of 2009.
 The experience of playing in the Orchestra which has now grown to over 35 members has been wonderful.
 A few years ago, Les was elected Chairman of the Board of the RTOW.
 He continues to enjoy playing with this wonderful group.

 Board of Directors

-The Really Terrible Orchestra of Westchester has an all-volunteer board focused on making every rehearsal as relaxed and fun as possible as well as making sure we have places to drag our friends and families to hear us play.
+The Westchester Amateur Musicians Orchestra has an all-volunteer board focused on making every rehearsal as relaxed and fun as possible as well as making sure we have places to drag our friends and families to hear us play.
 We are always looking for help on one of our committees.
 If you have the time and the desire, join us.
 Any questions or suggestions, please reach out to us.

 Barbara Rosenthal: President